shreyank06/object_detection_aimonk/README.md

 # Navigate to project
 cd ai-monk-technical-test

-# Check if required ports are available (3000, 5000, 5001)
-# Check if required ports are available (3000, 5000, 5001)
+# Check if required ports are available and kill if in use (3000, 5000, 5001)
 for port in 3000 5000 5001; do
   if lsof -i:$port >/dev/null 2>&1; then
     echo "Port $port is in use.
-Free it before proceeding." lsof -i:$port fi done
+Killing process..." sudo lsof -ti:$port | xargs -r kill -9 fi done